ccao-data/data-architecture/.github/ISSUE_TEMPLATE/new-dbt-test.md

 ## Checklist

-Before going through this checklist, make sure to have a basic understanding of DBT tests, the [official documentation](https://docs.getdbt.com/docs/build/data-tests) is a great place to start.
+Before going through this checklist, make sure to have a basic understanding of DBT tests.
+The [official documentation](https://docs.getdbt.com/docs/build/data-tests) is a great place to start.

 Our workflow prioritizes generalizable tests, so we create re-usable generic test templates in the `dbt/tests/generic/` directory which are then invoked in the `schema.yaml` file for a given data model.
 Before adding a test, check to make sure it doesn't already exist as a generic test template, or than an existing generic test template can't be modified to meet the needed functionality.

 - [ ] Create test template in the `dbt/tests/generic/` directory